Balsamic Raspberries with Mascarpone Cream

 - 1-2 cups fresh raspberries

-- Combine vinegar, 2 teaspoons sugar and lemon juice in saucepan.
+- Combine vinegar, 2 teaspoons sugar, and lemon juice in a saucepan.
 Cook over medium till sugar dissolves, then bring to boil and reduce to about 1/4 cup.
 Cool completely.

-- Combine Mascarpone, cream, vanilla and 2 tablespoons sugar.
+- Combine Mascarpone, cream, vanilla, and 2 tablespoons of sugar.
 Beat till soft peaks form.
-Refrigerate up to 4 hours.
+Refrigerate for up to 4 hours.